5 reasons why identity document checks are an essential part of the pre-employment process

-Once an identity has been accepted and a candidate employed, it allows that person to act with impunity, potentially putting an organisation’s finances at risk.
-The issue goes beyond fraud though when we consider the cost of employment, training, customer relations and the need for replacement should a fraudulent identity be uncovered at a later stage.
+Once an identity document has been accepted and you’ve employed a candidate, that person has access to different areas of your organisation, potentially putting your finances or security at risk.
+The issue goes beyond fraud though when you consider the total cost of employing and training a staff member and the cost of finding a replacement should a fraudulent employee be uncovered at a later stage.
 All this can be avoided at the outset with the proper checks in place.

-5. Checks in every instance reduce the potential for existing employees to knowingly employ those without a right to work.
+5. Consistent and watertight checks reduce the potential for existing employees to knowingly employ those without the Right to Work.

-With the proper processes in place, it becomes more difficult for existing staff to help those they know to gain employment when they don’t have the right to work in the UK.
-With organisations at the forefront of fines and with reputations to maintain, there is a need for a transparent approach to pre-employment – starting with confirmation of identity.
+With the proper processes in place, it becomes more difficult for existing staff to help those they know to gain employment even though they might not have the Right to Work in the UK.
+Every organisation must take responsibility for Right to Work checks to avoid fines and with your reputation to maintain, it’s crucial to adopt a transparent approach to pre-employment – starting with confirmation of identity.

 There are a number of ways to check documents used to support identity.
-Larger organisations are increasingly using electronic scanning solutions as it automates the record keeping process and enables more sophisticated checks of visible and non-visible document data.
+Larger organisations and those who are recruiting large numbers of staff or working in ‘higher risk’ areas are increasingly using electronic identity scanning solutions.
+This technology automates their record keeping process and enables more sophisticated checks of visible and non-visible document data.

-For more manual checks, staff need guidance on what to look for when checking documents.
-We have produced a handy checklist which you are welcome to use.
+For more manual checks, staff may need guidance on what to look for when checking global identity documents.
+We have produced a handy guide to checking passports, which you are welcome to use.
 Please note that documents change over time and so you should always check the latest guidance.

 Want to find out more?